13 Scrum Master Interview Questions and Answers

 Scrum is a new process for many people.
 Some people might not take to it easily, especially in companies where processes have been entrenched for many years.

 There are several ways you might tackle this issue.
-Some Scrum masters might refer back to the Scrum values and encourage teams at the outset to think differently than they’re used to.
-Others might work to instill a sense of ownership of the product in the team member so that they’re invested in the process.
-Still others might bring in a certified trainer for formal training.
-The interviewer will be looking at the qualities you bring to this situation and how you work with people.
+Some Scrum Masters might refer back to the Scrum values and encourage teams at the outset to think differently than they are used to.
+Others might work to instill a sense of ownership of the product in the team member so that they are invested in the process.
+Still, others might bring in a certified trainer for formal training.

 Other forms this question might take: